Sunday, March 31, 2019

 All these songs can be found on the compilation album Barrett Strong - The Complete Motown Collection.

-For a cover, I took a photo of Strong I found on the web and fooled around in Photoshop until I came up with something I liked that thought looked appropriate for an album in 1962.
+For a cover, I took a photo of Strong I found on the web and fooled around in Photoshop until I came up with something I liked that I thought looked appropriate for an album in 1962.
 That's the original Tamla logo in the bottom right corner (in case you were wondering).